mikko-apo/r4j/README.md

 # Why?

-Java 8 brought Lambda Expressions and more functional coding style to Java.
+Java 8 brought Lambda Expressions and a more functional coding style to Java.
-Ruby has excellent APIs that leverage functional programming in a straightforward manner. r4j brings those APIs to Java.
+Ruby has excellent APIs that leverage functional programming in a straightforward manner. r4j brings those tasty Ruby APIs to Java.

 # Examples